 These consolidated financial statements have been prepared on a going concern basis.
 The Group meets its day-to-day working capital requirements through its existing cash reserves which are sufficient to meet currently maturing obligations as they fall due.
-The directors have reviewed the Group's financial projections and have considered reasonably possible changes in trading performance and the timing of key strategic events, including COVID-19.
-Given the cash balances and the investments in liquid securities that the Group holds, the directors are satisfied that it is appropriate to prepare the consolidated financial statements on a going concern basis.
-The directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the Group's financial projections and have considered reasonably possible changes in trading performance and the timing of key strategic events.
+Given the Group's cash balances the directors are satisfied that it is appropriate to prepare the consolidated financial statements on a going concern basis.
+The directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for at least 12 months from the date of approval of the financial statements.